kunalnagar/vue-imdb/README.md

 A Vue component to render an IMDb watchlist

+**Note:** This component still needs to be published on NPM along with better documentation etc. Working on that still.
+Meanwhile, feel free to test it out using the instructions below!

 ## Backend

 This Vue component uses a backend service that I built to scrape IMDb content.
 Take a look at [expressyo-imdb-scraper](https://github.com/kunalnagar/expressyo-imdb-scraper)